gbmhunter/blog/content/electronics/components/transistors/bipolar-junction-transistors-bjts/_index.md

 BJTs come in two flavours, NPN or PNP.
 They both have three terminals, the collector (C), the base (B) and the emitter (E).

-The differences between the NPN and PNP transistor types are analogous to the [N-Channel and P-Channel MOSFET](/electronics/components/transistors/mosfets) types.
+The differences between the NPN and PNP transistor types are analogous to the {{% link text="N-Channel and P-Channel MOSFET" src="/electronics/components/transistors/mosfets" %}} types.

 ## Schematic Symbols